Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Theoretical Analysis

 \textit{for any threshold $\eta \in (0, 1]$.} \end{theorem} \begin{proof} See Appendix \ref{appendix:A}. \end{proof}

-Theorem \ref{th:3} quantifies the performance degradation of the transmission strategy caused by environment changes, i.e., distribution shifts of active node sets $\mathcal{A}$.
+Theorem \ref{th:3} quantifies the \deniz{fluctuation of the success rate when $p$ is resampled from the same Dirichlet prior}.
 The result indicates that when distribution shifts are mild, the transmission strategy is able to maintain satisfactory performance without need of re-design.
-Moreover, the bound derived in \eqref{eq:th3} is particularly useful when we consider large scenarios comprising many nodes and messages.
-Having fixed $\eta \text{ and } \alpha_{\varepsilon}$, an increase in the number of nodes $N$ or in the number of messages $L$ results in a smaller upper bound, allowing for a lower degradation of the value of $\mathbb{E}[\,\xi \mid \mathbf{\Psi},\,p'\,]$ when $p'$ shifts to $p''$.
+Moreover, the bound derived in \eqref{eq:th3} is particularly useful when we consider large scenarios comprising many nodes and messages. \deniz{As the network grows, the Dirichlet PMF concentrates and the success-rate fluctuation between two i.i.d. realizations vanishes exponentially}. \deniz{However, for distribution drifts that change the prior itself, no such bound holds, and the online adaptation mechanism of Sec.~\ref{subsec:onlineLearning} is required}.